 \begin{thmM} When $\ms{X}$ is a curve, the conjecture is true. \end{thmM}

 Finally, let us point out one of the most important applications of this theorem.
-In the celebrated paper of Lafforgue \cite{Laf}, he proved Langlands' program for function field.
+The construction of the ring of microdifferential operators in this paper and Theorem \ref{main} are crucial technical tools for the proof of the product formula for $p$-adic epsilon factors in \cite{AM}.
+Especially, the result of this paper is used to establish the theory of $p$-adic local Fourier transform and the ``principle of stationary phase''.
+This product formula is expected to be used to establish the ``Langlands correspondence'' of overconvergent $F$-isocrystals.
+In the celebrated paper of Lafforgue \cite{Laf}, Langlands correspondence for function field was established.
 This is a certain correspondences between $\ell$-adic Galois representations and cuspidal automorphic forms.
 A natural question is if there is any analogous correspondences for overconvergent $F$-isocrystals.
-We believe that there are similar correspondences, and we observe that the conjecture of Deligne \cite[1.2.10 (vi)]{De} (or more precisely \cite[4.13]{Cr}) can be understood as a consequence of this unknown correspondences.
-In Lafforgue's proof, he used the so called ``product formula'' for $\ell$-adic epsilon factors.
-The construction of the ring of microdifferential operators in this paper and Theorem \ref{main} are crucial technical tools for the proof of the product formula for $p$-adic epsilon factors in \cite{AM}, which is expected to be used to establish the ``Langlands' correspondence'' of overconvergent $F$-isocrystals.
-Especially, the result of this paper is used to establish the theory of $p$-adic local Fourier transform and the ``principle of stationary phase''.
+We believe that there are similar correspondences, and we observe that the conjecture of Deligne \cite[1.2.10 (vi)]{De} (or more precisely \cite[4.13]{Cr}) can be understood as a consequence of these unknown correspondences.
+See \cite{AbeL} for more details.

-To conclude Introduction, let us see the structure of this paper.
-In \S1, we review the theory of formal microlocalization of certain filtered rings, and prove some basic facts on the noetherian property of rings.
+To conclude the introduction, let us see the structure of this paper.
+In \S1, we review the theory of formal microlocalization of certain filtered rings, and single out some basic cases where these rings are noetherian (according to Definition \ref{defnoethrigsh}).
 Using these results, we define the naive ring of microdifferential operators $\EcompQ{m}{\ms{X}}$, and prove some basic facts in the next section \S2.
 Before proceeding to the definition of the intermediate rings of microdifferential operators, we study some properties of $\mr{gr}(\Emod{m}{\ms{X},\mb{Q}})$ in \S 3.